lukas-hofstaetter/lwgl/README.md

   6. Much fun.

 This method works pretty good for me.
 I addded some shell scripts to my makefile to do all these steps automatically.
 It works pretty fine.
 Much fun with it!

+NOTE: Works for me with arm-none-eabi-gcc (GNU Tools for ARM Embedded Processors) 5.4.1